 Alex started her career as a kennel assistant in 2004, has been a long time volunteer at the Montville Animal Shelter and also a member of C.A.R.T (critical animal rescue team for emergency response).
 She has been a technician with us since 2009.
 She is a fan of hiking, backpacking and pretty much anything outdoors.
-Alex and Matt welcomed a baby boy to the world in January of 2014 and are enjoying being new parents.
-They currently reside in Riverdale with her 3 troublesome cats Evie, Sancho and Lila, 2 dogs Bullet and Piranha, 2 guinea pigs Penelope and Charlotte, fish and a turtle by the name of Ivan the Terrapin.
+Alex and Matt now have 2 beautiful healthy children.
+Alex and her family have 4 troublesome cats Evie, Sancho, Lila and Toast, 2 dogs Bullet and Piranha, 2 guinea pigs Penelope and Charlotte, fish and a turtle by the name of Ivan the Terrapin.

 Lauren graduated Randolph High school in 2008.
 She began working in a veterinary hospital her junior year of high school.
 She began working in the kennel then moved to receptionist and later became a technician.
 After she graduated high school she went to County College of Morris to become a police officer.
 Originally she thought she wanted to be a K9 Officer but, she realized that after working for the veterinary hospital that she liked helping the animals.
-Lauren now works with us as a technician.
-She loves to go horseback riding and spending time with her friends.
-She has a dog "Tator Tot" who is a mixed breed she rescued from 11th hour rescue and also a cat "Camo" who was brought into our office as a kitten.
+Lauren loves to go horseback riding and loves spending time with her animals.
+She has two dogs "Tator Tot" and "Nesquick" and 2 cats "Camo" and "Kitty Widdy".

 Justine graduated from Hopatcong H.S. in 2009 and pursued her passion for animals by working in an animal hospital for two years.
 Then she felt the need to provide assistance to less fortunate pets by working in shelter medicine for three and half years.
 Eventually, Justine found MVH and made it her home.
 She is planning furthering her education by earning her CVT (Certified Veterinary Technician) in the future.
 Justine cares for a menagerie of pets including her two dogs, Dillinger and Nike, and her five cats, Rupert, Hobbes, Colby, Gizmo, and her one-eyed wonder Sundance.